 "St. Jude makes us feel so safe,” Quimverly said.
 “I know that St. Jude is giving my son the best treatment.
 We’re so thankful to the people who support St. Jude.
 Their donations help save many lives.”

 Ian was an artistic boy who likes to design and build things with Legos.
 His favorite food was the traditional Mexican soup, menudo.

-Editor's note: We regret to inform you that Ian lost his battle in June 2018.
+Editor's note: We regret to inform you that Ian passed away from cancer in June 2018.